 Also, don't try to override an existing instance method with a static method.
-Have a look at the source if in doubt (currently only lima.fields.Embed implements pack() as an instance method.
+Have a look at the source if in doubt (in lima itself, currently only lima.fields.Embed and lima.fields.Reference implement pack() as instance methods.